stealthgyro/docker-radarrAnnounced/README.md

 This is still very much in development and still in active testing.

-1. After the initial run, a settings.cfg file will be in your /config volume
+1. After the initial run, the whole app will be in your /config directory.
-2. Edit this with at least one tracker to have the page load where you can do the rest of the configuration in the webUI.
-3. Due to the way some of the python was written in sonarrAnnounced, there wasn't any environment variables, so some files are copied to /config volume for full functionality.
-4. This includes trackers folder, template folder, status.log ...
-Now I check if the folders exist but not the contents so that would be a quick way to break it delete the folder contents.
-5. hope this helps.
+2. you will need to have at least on tracker configured in the settings.cfg before it will work
+3. after the edit you might need to do a docker restart.
+4. important files to keep
+settings.cfg
+brain.db
+status.log

+if there are issues with updating, just delete all files except those.

 [sonarrannounced](https://github.com/l3uddz/sonarrAnnounced) Python script to notify sonarr of tracker announcements from IRC announce channels.